thehq/python-crossbarhttp/README.md

   - ClientNoCalleeRegistered - Raised when a callee was not registered on the router for the specified procedure
   - ClientBadUrl - The specified URL is not a HTTP bridge service
   - ClientBadHost - The specified host name is rejecting the connection
+  - ClientMissingParams - The call was missing parameters
+  - ClientSignatureError - The signature did not match

 #Contributing
 To contribute, fork the repo and submit a pull request.
-I have the following known "TODO"s.

-##TODOs

-  - Implement authenticated connections

 #Testing
 The overall system test (which will also run the unit tests) can be run by using Docker Compose.
 Connect to a docker